katiestar99/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. code-block:: bash

-    $ ansible all -m ping --ask-pass
+    $ assible all -m ping --ask-pass

 You can also use "sudo make install".